 Organizers: Bruce Schneier, Judith Donath, Henry Farrell, Beth Noveck, Ada Palmer, and Jamie Susskind.

-IWORD runs for for two days, Wednesday and Thursday, December 7 and 8, 2022, on the Harvard University Campus.
+IWORD runs for for two days, Wednesday and Thursday, December 7 and 8, 2022, at the Harvard Kennedy School.
 There is a welcome reception the evening of Tuesday, December 6.
 Everyone is expected to give a short talk/presentation on some aspect of the workshop topic.
 I’ll group everyone into panels, with ample time for questions and conversations.
 Four panels a day times two days means forty people max.
 We’ll have a welcome reception the night before, and dinners both nights.
 The goal is to maximize cross-fertilization.